BrotherBoard/Get-Decimal-Battery/README.md

 **Version history**

+v5.0 release, getting even better now settings menus use a while statement which can do go back in menus now quick start uses a file stored on your device to define value yes it's no longer reset upon exiting. added settings and ability to choose directory of script settings or change it, also removed some unnecessary code

 v4.0 release, getting better
 now logs are in colors optionally quick start with root and text only methods